postmanlabs/labs-docs/v6/postman/collection_runs/integration_with_travis.md

 ---

 **Continuous Integration (CI)** is a practice that requires developers to **integrate** code into a shared repository several times a day.

 By committing early and often, the team avoids a ton of technical debt by allowing teams to detect problems early while conflicts are relatively easy to fix.

 Every check-in kicks off an automated build process which typically includes testing and (if your commit hasn’t broken anything) might include deployment too.

-In general, integrating your [Postman tests](/docs/postman/scripts/test_scripts) with your favorite continuous integration service is the same process if you’re [running on Jenkins](/docs/postman/collection_runs/integration_with_jenkins), Travis CI, AppVeyor, or any other build system.
+In general, integrating your [Postman tests](/docs/postman/scripts/test_scripts) with your favorite continuous integration service is the same process as if you’re [running on Jenkins](/docs/postman/collection_runs/integration_with_jenkins), Travis CI, AppVeyor, or any other build system.

 You will set up your CI configuration to run a shell command upon kicking off your build.
 The command is a [Newman script that runs your collection](/docs/postman/collection_runs/command_line_integration_with_newman) with the tests, returning a pass or fail exit code that’s logged in your CI system.

 In this example, we’ll walk through how to integrate Postman with [Travis CI](https://travis-ci.org/){:target="_blank"}, a continuous integration service used to build and test projects hosted on GitHub.

 Travis CI will run your tests every time you commit to your GitHub repo, submit a pull request, or some other specified configuration.

 [![travis workflow](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/travis_workflow.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/travis_workflow.png)